 And so I did.
 For all of three days.
 I gave birth in Canberra, because Canberra gave a young mother a month to change her mind.
 All I needed was to find the courage to choose my baby.
 Help came in the form of an angel named Susan, a social worker who called by my bed and asked if I would like to see my baby.
 I nodded, vaguely.
 She walked me down to the nursery and peered with me through the glass window.
 A matronly old nurse came out holding him.

 ‘Would you like to feed him, dear?’ she asked.

 I nodded.
 They sat me down.
 They put my baby to my breast.

-Two women who trusted a young woman with nothing in all the world but a baby to love him and care for him and provide for him as he needed.
+Two women who trusted a young woman, with nothing in all the world but a baby, to love him and care for him and provide for him as he needed.

-When older women are compelled to judge and decry young pregnant women, denying their right to be mothers to their babies, I am compelled to defense of the young.
+When older women these days are compelled to judge and decry young pregnant women, denying their right to be mothers to their babies, I am compelled to defense of the young.
 If a young woman has been well mothered, as I had been, or she is a loving human being capable of kindness, as most of us are, her baby will be in fine hands.
 She needs your support, not your burned out encouragement to abort her baby because you can’t bear the thought.
 The shame and impossibility of raising a child with small material resources is yours, not hers.

 When Ben was 15 months old I was pushing him on a swing one day in the park across the road from our home.
 ‘Push me, push me,’ he cried.